MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.SignIns/Update-MgPolicyRoleManagementPolicyAssignment.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IMicrosoftGraphUnifiedRoleManagementPolicyAssignment1>`: unifiedRoleManagementPolicyAssignment
+`BODYPARAMETER <IMicrosoftGraphUnifiedRoleManagementPolicyAssignment>`: unifiedRoleManagementPolicyAssignment
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
-  - `[Policy <IMicrosoftGraphUnifiedRoleManagementPolicy1>]`: unifiedRoleManagementPolicy
+  - `[Policy <IMicrosoftGraphUnifiedRoleManagementPolicy>]`: unifiedRoleManagementPolicy
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
-    - `[Id <String>]`: The unique idenfier for an entity.
+    - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
     - `[Description <String>]`: Description for the policy.
     - `[DisplayName <String>]`: Display name for the policy.
-    - `[EffectiveRules <IMicrosoftGraphUnifiedRoleManagementPolicyRule1[]>]`: The list of effective rules like approval rules and expiration rules evaluated based on inherited referenced rules.
+    - `[EffectiveRules <IMicrosoftGraphUnifiedRoleManagementPolicyRule[]>]`: The list of effective rules like approval rules and expiration rules evaluated based on inherited referenced rules.
 For example, if there is a tenant-wide policy to enforce enabling an approval rule, the effective rule will be to enable approval even if the policy has a rule to disable approval.
 Supports $expand.
-      - `[Id <String>]`: The unique idenfier for an entity.
+      - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
-      - `[Target <IMicrosoftGraphUnifiedRoleManagementPolicyRuleTarget1>]`: unifiedRoleManagementPolicyRuleTarget
+      - `[Target <IMicrosoftGraphUnifiedRoleManagementPolicyRuleTarget>]`: unifiedRoleManagementPolicyRuleTarget
         - `[(Any) <Object>]`: This indicates any property can be added to this object.
         - `[Caller <String>]`: The type of caller that's the target of the policy rule.
 Allowed values are: None, Admin, EndUser.
         - `[EnforcedSettings <String[]>]`: The list of role settings that are enforced and cannot be overridden by child scopes.
 Use All for all settings.